diggo16/PhpProject/documentation/UseCases.md

 - 2a.
 The user has not filled in everything or haven't valid information
     1. System presents error message
     2. The user stays on the "Create a new item" site

+#Use case 5: Remove an item

+##Precondition
+The user is on the "Show item" site

+##Main scenario
+1. Starts when the user clicks on the remove button
+2. The system remove the current showing item from the item list
+4. The system return the user to the item list